BLAMSTERDAM!

 The China History Podcast.
 This is a fascinating example of how to tackle a sprawling history.
 China is an interesting challenge for a historian because its history is incredibly long, comparatively well-documented and mostly within the same sprawling mass of land.
 So how do you tell all of the interesting cultural side-stories when the political history is so sweeping?
 How do you even condense the political history?
 Host Lazlo Montgomery, whose long experience working in China gives him the added benefit of good pronunciation of Mandarin words, began with an overview of the history and dynasties, before beginning to jump around to interesting topics.
 Today, the many episodes are divided into playlists for easier navigation.
 This is also a podcast that’s given inspiration for Ask A Badass.

 Womanica.
 This is perfect if you’re not sure you want to add another podcast to your busy schedule.
-Womanica is a five – sometimes ten! – minute look at a women from history.
+Womanica is a five – sometimes ten! – minute look at a woman from history.
 It’s deeply intersectional, really digging into every country across the world to find women whose lives impacted their communities, even if they weren’t always given credit for it.
 While the monthly themes range from heroines to troublemakers, the subjects inspire with their determination and wit.
 It’s the perfect way to start your day.

 These are just a few of the many podcasts that we love listening to.
 We ended up having to cut some podcasts we really love.
 (We’re so sorry, You’re Dead to Me…) Did we miss one of your favorites?
 Hit us up on social with your recommendations.